coolsoftwaretyler/ogdenstudios.xyz/_drafts/how-to-build-a-twitter-bot-with-aws-lambda.md

 ### createBillObject()

-In the last section TODO: link to section, I mentioned we take the response JSON and turn it into a JavaScript object with `createBillObject()`.
+In the last section I mentioned we take the response JSON and turn it into a JavaScript object with `createBillObject()`.

 `createBillObjet()` takes one param, `data`, which should be a JSON object.
 It then creates the `bill` variable as an object and sets the following attributes: